-INEIVIPLOTIVIENT N economic Policy Options Expansionary demand management policies Generally only works for demand-deficient unN as these policies increase AD Fiscal policy G↑ on supply-side policies $\rightarrow$ AD↑ Income tax $\downarrow$ $\rightarrow$ more incentive to be employed Monetary policy $i/r$ $\downarrow$ $\rightarrow$ $I^m$ ↑ $\rightarrow$ AD↑ [xcrp to increase demand for exports or to decrease amount of foreign labour] - weak Supply-side policies increase the productive capacity of the economy Improving employability: through education, retraining etc. (e.g. WDA in Singapore) Improving incentives for people to search and accept N (e.g. through tax/benefit reforms) Sustaining EG in the LR constantly creates new jobs 1. ca m assical Monopoly power susing wages to be above arket clearing level Role of unions Demand-deficient (cyclical) Involuntary unemployment 1.
+INCIDIFECTIVILIA pes and Causes Policy Options Note that some level of unN will always be present in an economy at the level we know as full employment.
+This natural rate of unN is also known as equilibrium unN.
+Below are the four main types of unN you should be aware of.
+Frictional Structural Arises when people are in between jobs - exists 1.
+Changes in the structure even when the economy is at full employment.
+2. Mismatch between skill/location of the labour market operations force and those required for new jobs - Changes in pattern of demand/supply Expansionary demand management policies Generally only works for demand-deficient unN as these policies increase AD Fiscal policy $G \uparrow$ on supply-side policies \rightarrow AD \uparrow Income tax $\downarrow \rightarrow$ more incentive to be employed Monetary policy $i/r \downarrow \rightarrow l^m \uparrow \rightarrow AD \uparrow$ [xcrp to increase demand for exports or to decrease amount of foreign labour] - weak Supply-side policies increase the productive capacity of the economy Improving employability: through education, retraining etc. (e.g. WDA in Singapore) Improving incentives for people to search and accept N (e.g. through tax/benefit reforms) Sustaining EG in the LR constantly creates new jobs 1.
+I cau ma - R Monopoly power using wages to be above arket clearing level ole of unions Demand-deficient (cyclical) Involuntary unemployment 1.
 Due to lack of AD for goods 2.
-Associated with transitions of the economy through the business cycle Conflicts In general solving demand-deficient pull inflationary pressures - demand Also, a low rate of unemployment maccount deficit. and costs pressures.
-C onsequences A External Short run $Y_e < Y_f$ unN ↑ → output, G, NY a unN ↑ → SOL ↓ Loss of potential output t produce if unemployed w for consumption SOL ↓ for unemployed - Decreased FDI unN↑ → FDI ↓ Especially in the case of structural unN - labour force is deskilled, companies tend to pull out [unN↑ → M↓ → CP, current account ↓] - this point is rather weak Long run Lower PEG unN↑ → dissavings → S↓ hift of the PPC shift of the PPC due to Income redistribution The Y-gap worsens as structural/sea happen to people from lower Y grou Fiscal costs to governments In welfare states, G↑ as unN benefit: Tax revenues ↓ both directly (as zero income tax) and indirectly (zero Y eathus pay less taxes on C).
-Inefficiency as an economy is productive. ps s are paid out. o Y earners do not pay rners consume less and of PPC limited) · ·
+Associated with transitions of the economy through the business cycle Conflicts In general solving demand-deficient pull inflationary pressures - demand Also, a low rate of unemployment maccount deficit. unN would have demand- and costs pressures. • ternal External Short run $Y_e < Y_f$ $unN \uparrow \rightarrow output, G, NY a$ $unN \uparrow \rightarrow SOL \downarrow$ Loss of potential output t produce if unemployed w for consumption $SOL \downarrow for unemployed - for to lower Y_D$ ll↓ hat could have been vere employed → less goods forced to consumer less due Decreased FDI unN $\uparrow \rightarrow$ FDI \downarrow Especially in the case of structural undeskilled, companies tend to pull out [unN $\uparrow \rightarrow$ M $\downarrow \rightarrow$ CP, current account weak t Loss of output and profit unN limits the outward sl Structural unN - inward s quantity of labour falling Deskilling - skills becomin PEG is affected in the LR- Lower PEG unN↑ → dissavings → S↓ nift of the PPC shift of the PPC due to Income redistribution The Y-gap worsens as structural/sea: happen to people from lower Y grou Fiscal costs to governments In welfare states, G↑ as unN benefit: Tax revenues ↓ both directly (as zero income tax) and indirectly (zero Y eathus pay less taxes on C).
+Inefficiency as an economy is productive to the following tax in the following t ps s are paid out. b Y earners do not pay rners consume less and cing within the PPC Negative social effects like strikes, co rimes and suicide.